Best Bassinets of 2025

 How CR Tests Bassinets

-Safety: We made sure that each bassinet met federal safety guidelines.
-We used an inclinometer to ensure that they never reached an incline of 10 percent or greater, which can be dangerous to a baby’s airflow.
+- Safety: CR testers made sure that each bassinet met federal safety guidelines.
+Among other assessments, we used an inclinometer to ensure that the sleeping surface never reached an incline of 10 degrees or greater, which can be dangerous to a baby’s airflow.
+We also checked the firmness of the sleeping surface and looked for materials that promote airflow in the baby’s sleep environment, such as mesh panels.

 FAQs About Bassinets